mattcone/static-guide/content/chapter-10-setting-up-continuous-deployment.md

 ## Connecting Netlify to GitHub

 We'll enable the continuous deployment feature for our site in Netlify by linking our GitHub repository to our Netlify account.
-To do this, log in to Netlify, click **Sites**, and then select your website.
-From the sidebar, click **Site configuration**, and then click **Build & deploy**.
+To do this, log in to Netlify and select your project.
+From the sidebar, click **Project configuration**, and then click **Continuous Deployment**.
+Click the **Link repository** button, as shown below.

-The continuous deployment settings are in the **Continuous deployment** section, as shown below.
-Click the **Link repository** button.

 ![Continuous deployment setting in Netlify](/images/figures/figure-68.png)